 What is a Sustainable Business?

 While consumers and businesses alike are becoming more receptive to sustainability initiatives, communicating the value of sustainability within your organization can sometimes feel like an uphill struggle.
-As the Vice President of Sustainability for Rubicon, a technology company born in the waste and recycling industry, I’m lucky that sustainability is built into the core of everything we do.
+As Chief Sustainability Officer for Rubicon®, a software company born in the waste and recycling industry, I’m lucky that sustainability is built into the core of everything we do.
 I know, however, that this is not the case for all sustainability professionals.
 If you work at a large company, there is a good chance that even if the role of a sustainability professional exists within your organization, it doesn’t necessarily have the resources that other teams might enjoy.
 This means that you must be resourceful and rely on the support of other groups to execute on your goals.
 Similarly, if you’re a small business owner, the desire to follow sustainable business strategies might be strong, but budget constraints may not allow for much movement in this area.

-After speaking with my entire sustainability team here at Rubicon®, we’ve pieced together the five most important steps for sustainability professionals, and those looking to implement sustainability practices into their own business.
+After speaking with my entire sustainability team here at Rubicon, we’ve pieced together the five most important steps for sustainability professionals, and for those looking to implement sustainability practices into their own business.

 Step #1: Explain the Intangible Benefits of Sustainability